 General elections in San Marino -- the world's smallest republic -- have failed to resolve political deadlock there.

-General elections in San Marino -- the world's smallest republic -- have failed to resolve political deadlock there.
+Background: General elections in San Marino -- the world's smallest republic -- have failed to resolve political deadlock there.
 The elections were called a year early after the Socialist Party decided last December to withdraw its support for the Christian Democrats who have ruled San Marino for a 21 years.
 Both the Socialists and Communists then failed to form a new administration, forcing the early elections, held last Sunday (28 May).
 The Christian Democrats gained one seat in the voting to give them 26 of the 60 seats. but the Communists retained their 16 seats and these coupled with the 15 held by the two Socialist parties gave the Left a continued overall majority.
 As a result, both sides are claiming victory.

 SYNOPSIS: San Marino, a tiny mountain state near Rimini on Italy's northern Adriatic coast, has nearly 12,500 resident electors.
 They were joined last week by emigrants returning home from the United States, France and Italy.
 Just over 7,000 emigrants were eligible to vote and were encouraged to return by the Christian Democrats who paid the train fares home for those San Marinesi living in Italy.